 Magnetic resonance imaging (MRI)

 MRI is the best conventional study to detail liver metastases in NETs.
-It is not as useful as CT for the detection of primary small bowel lesions or their associated lymphadenopathy, but is good for the detection of primary pancreatic NETs.
+It is not as useful as CT for the detection of primary small bowel lesions or their associated lymphadenopathy but is good for the detection of primary pancreatic NETs.
 A study comparing MRI, CT and standard somatostatin receptor-based imaging (OctreoScan) reported 95.2% sensitivity for MRI, 78.5% sensitivity for CT and 49.3% sensitivity for the OctreoScan in detecting hepatic metastases.
 MRI also detected significantly more liver lesions than the other two modalities.
 Some guidelines suggest the MRI is even better than a nuclear scan for smaller liver tumours.

 You may see something called Magnetic Resonance Cholangiopancreatography (MRCP).
 Magnetic resonance cholangiopancreatography (MRCP) is a special type of magnetic resonance imaging (MRI) exam that produces detailed images of the hepatobiliary and pancreatic systems, including the liver, gallbladder, bile ducts, pancreas and pancreatic duct.